rench/homebridge-smarthome/README.md

 **Note: I have only a part of these devices, some devices do not have been tested.
 If you find bugs, please submit them to [issues](https://github.com/rench/homebridge-smarthome/issues).**

-## Mijia Accessory for homebridge.
+## Mijia & Aqara Accessory for homebridge.

 ### Zigbee
 ![](http://7fv93h.com1.z0.glb.clouddn.com/Gateway.jpg)